qubard/mcidle-python/README.md

 - If you run this on some VPS providers your ip range might be blocked and you won't be able to connect

 - Since you don't move while idling if someone digs blocks underneath you and makes the game think you're falling you can be kicked for flying

-# TODOs
-- Avoid destroying/recreating threads since it is very bug prone
-- handle `UpdateBlockEntity`
-- handle chunks and various mob entities
-- test out other versions (version support)
-- version number files, somehow? player shouldn't have to worry about versions messing up
-- basic TravisCI integration with a test suite